Topics:

 Note that clicking Pause in the Graphs window pauses/resumes both the graphs and the shank activity mapping.

-As of SpikeGLX version 20230425, the Configuration dialog/IM Setup tab has a box to set up a filtered probe AP-band stream that runs in parallel with the raw stream.
-You can set the bandpass edges for this stream, and the stream automatically gets global demux CAR.
-These data, when present, are used to improve signal-to-background in both audio output and Shank Viewers (for {spike, AP pk-pk} calculations).
+Use the Configuration dialog/IM Setup tab to enable prefiltered AP-band streams that run in parallel with the raw streams.
+You can select the AP-bandpass edges.
+Global demux is always applied.
+Using this filtered stream improves signal-to-background in both audio output and Shank Viewers (for {spike, AP pk-pk} calculations).
 There is a checkbox to disable this feature just in case you are running out of RAM or CPU, but we don't think this will be necessary unless you are running 12 probes or more at the same time.

-Average current window applies a 300Hz high-pass and global CAR filer, then counts spikes and tallies peak-to-peak voltages over the data currently displayed in the File Viewer window.
+Average current window applies a 300Hz high-pass and optional global CAR filter, then counts spikes and tallies peak-to-peak voltages over the data currently displayed in the File Viewer window.
 The Shank Viewer updates as you scroll.

 Sample whole survey is specifically for viewing survey result files.
 It averages up to four half-second time chunks drawn from each of the banks on the probe to build a whole-probe activity map.
 You have to click Update whole survey to trigger the calculation.
-If you change the spike threshold or 'stay low' values you need to click Update again.
-Peak-to-peak calculation has no parameters so only one Update click each is needed.
+If you change {Gbl dmx, Max row, T(-uV), Stay low} you need to click Update again.

 You can read an appropriate threshold level from a graph: